A long-lived project that still receives updates

 Usage

-Command Line Switches: [wifi-wand version 2.14.0 at https://github.com/keithrbennett/wifiwand]
+Command Line Switches [wifi-wand version 3.0.0-alpha.1 at https://github.com/keithrbennett/wifiwand]

--v - verbose mode (prints OS commands and their outputs)
+-v, --[no-]verbose - verbose mode (prints OS commands and their outputs)

 a[vail_nets] - array of names of the available networks

-d[isconnect] - disconnects from current network, does not turn off wifi
+d[isconnect] - disconnects from current network, does not turn off WiFi

-f[orget] name1 [..name_n] - removes network-name(s) from the preferred networks list
+f[orget] name1 [..name_n] - removes network-name(s) from the preferred (saved) networks list

 h[elp] - prints this help

-i[nfo] - a hash of wifi-related information
+i[nfo] - a hash of detailed networking information

-na[meservers] - nameservers: 'show' or no arg to show, 'clear' to clear, or IP addresses to set, e.g. '9.9.9.9 8.8.8.8'
+na[meservers] - nameservers: 'show' or no arg to show, 'clear' to clear,

-on - turns wifi on
+on - turns WiFi on

-of[f] - turns wifi off
+of[f] - turns WiFi off

-pa[ssword] network-name - password for preferred network-name
+pa[ssword] network-name - password for preferred network name

 pr[ef_nets] - preferred (saved) networks

-ro[pen] - open resource ('ipl' (IP Location), 'ipw' (What is My IP), 'spe' (Speed Test), 'this' (wifi-wand home page))
+ro[pen] - open web resources: 'cap' (Portal Logins), 'ipl' (IP Location), 'ipw' (What is My IP), 'libre' (LibreSpeed), 'spe' (Speed Test), 'this' (wifi-wand home page)

-w[ifi_on] - is the wifi on?
+w[ifi_on] - is the WiFi on?

 When in interactive shell mode: